decentraland/snapshots-fetcher/etc/snapshots-fetcher.api.md

 // Warning: (ae-forgotten-export) The symbol "CatalystDeploymentStreamComponent" needs to be exported by the entry point index.d.ts
 //
 // @public
-export function createCatalystDeploymentStream(components: SnapshotsFetcherComponents & {
+export function createCatalystPointerChangesDeploymentStream(components: SnapshotsFetcherComponents & {
     deployer: IDeployerComponent;
-}, options: CatalystDeploymentStreamOptions): IJobWithLifecycle & CatalystDeploymentStreamComponent;
+}, contentServer: string, options: CatalystDeploymentStreamOptions): IJobWithLifecycle & CatalystDeploymentStreamComponent;

 // Warning: (ae-forgotten-export) The symbol "IProcessedSnapshotsComponent" needs to be exported by the entry point index.d.ts
 //